lucasavila00/postgraphile-apollo/README.md

 # What's happening?

+Custom runtime code and postgraphile config is on the ./src/binding folder.
+This is what you have to change.
+Custom scripts are on the ./src/scripts folder.
+The other folders are either generated or the graphql resolvers for the server.

 To generate the types and bindings there are 4 steps.
 To run them:
 `yarn step1 && yarn step2 && yarn step3`